Kreablo/koha-plugin-vendor-acquisition/README.md

 ### Important when upgrading to version 3.0 or later from an earlier release:

+* Make sure that the plugin's configuration parameter "intranet base url" is correctly configured.
+(NOTE: this is NOT the system preference intranetBaseURL, but should normally have the same value.)
 * a new URL needs to be communicated to the vendor (the configuration page displays the URL to use).
 * the POST data-fields 'token', 'method' and 'class' can safely be